IFR Flying in Europe

 The equipment that needs to be carried varies from one country to the next, and of course varies according to the class of airspace, and the full matrix would be so complicated that a pilot would tear all his hair out and never fly again.

 GPS: The UK ANO is silent on GPS.
-However, above FL095 in general one needs a BRNAV (basic area navigation) approved navigation means - this applies all over Europe.
-In the GA context the only useful way to meet this requirement is a BRNAV approved GPS (one other way is a BRNAV approved KNS80 with antenna filters, but that won't be any good if out of the coverage of a VOR/DME).
-The common FAA/IFR-approved units such as GNS430/530 and KLN90/KLN94 are OK if the GPS supplement in the aircraft operating manual authorises their use for IFR navigation.
+However, BRNAV (basic area navigation) approved navigation equipment is mandatory for IFR in controlled airspace all over Europe.
+In the GA context the only useful way to meet this requirement is a BRNAV approved IFR GPS (one other way is a BRNAV approved KNS80 with antenna filters, but that won't be any good if out of the coverage of a VOR/DME).
+The common FAA/IFR-approved units such as GTN650/750, GNS430/530 and KLN90/KLN94 are OK if the GPS supplement (the AFMS) in the aircraft operating manual authorises their use for IFR navigation.
 Owners of N-reg aeroplanes who fly GPS approaches in the USA will likely have a suitable supplement in their operating manual but merely fitting e.g. a GNS530 will not result in an installation legal for this purpose.
-It's very difficult to find references for this stuff - the whole area of European certification is now run by EASA.

 There is an interesting argument that a GPS qualifies as a "distance measuring equipment" if the requirement is thus worded.
 Since all these regulations specify equipment to be carried but don't specify equipment to be used, there is a further possible argument that any means of navigation (and, therefore, a GPS of any sort) can be used to fly NDB approaches especially outside controlled airspace, if the requirement for an ADF is limited to controlled airspace.
 It would be interesting to find out whether any of the national aviation authorities have obtained legal advice on this.
 If they have, and the result was what I think it was, they would not be publicising it...
 Despite persistent rumours, there is no evidence that ADF+DME carriage has ever been enforced.
 The most commonly highlighted scenario is the Cirrus SR20/22 which have been sold in significant numbers in Europe with an IFR GPS but without ADF or DME.